claranet/ansible-role-patroni/README.md

 ---
 _dnsmasq setup is disabled (`patroni_setup_dnsmasq: false`) by default_

+> :rotating_light: This is an opinionated configuration that assumes systemd-resolved is managing DNS on the host.
+If another service is handling DNS resolution, behavior may be unpredictable or break entirely.

 When using Consul as the Distributed Configuration Store (DCS), it provides a built-in DNS server that dynamically resolves `master/primary/replica` nodes in a Patroni cluster.
+To integrate this with system DNS resolution, dnsmasq is used as a lightweight local DNS forwarder.

 Ensure that `consul_addresses_dns` variable contains `127.0.0.1` so the Consul DNS server listens on `localhost`.